IEEE History Center

 Since its inception, IEEE has had a standing History Committee advising the IEEE Board of Directors on matters of the legacy and heritage of IEEE and its members and their related professions and technologies, and carrying out some activities in those areas.

 In 1980, in anticipation of its Centennial celebration in 1984, IEEE established the IEEE History Center to be the staff arm of the History Committee.
 In 1990, the Center moved to the campus of Rutgers University, which became a cosponsor.
-In 2014, the Center moved to Stevens Institute of Technology.
+In 2014, the Center moved to Stevens Institute of Technology, and January 2021 to the IEEE Operations Center in Piscataway, NJ.
 Today, IEEE’s central historical activities are carried out largely by the staff of the History Center, under the guidance of the History Committee.

 The IEEE History Center is a not-for-profit organization which relies on your support to preserve, research, and promote the legacy of electrical engineering and computing.

 Most of the Center's resources are available online at the Engineering and Technology History Wiki.
 The Center’s holdings include the IEEE Archives, which consist of the unpublished records of IEEE and a collection of historical photographs relating to the history of electrical and computer technologies, and a collection of oral history transcripts of pioneering engineers.
 The Center runs several other programs, internships and fellowships relating to the history of IEEE and its technologies.
-Within IEEE, the History Center is part of IEEE Corporate Activities, and it is co-sponsored by Stevens Institute of Technology, where it is affiliated with the College of Arts and Letters.
+Within IEEE, the History Center is part of IEEE Corporate Activities.
 The Center's activities are documented by its Newsletter, published three times per year.